gkresic/nar/site/3-usage.md

 ## Jackson support

-(De)Serializing Nar entities may require some fine-tuning of your (de)serialization mechanism.
+(De)serializing Nar entities may require some fine-tuning of your (de)serialization mechanism.
 Here you can find what is needed to configure [Jackson](https://github.com/FasterXML/jackson) for (de)serializing to/from JSON, but similar rules may apply to other libraries and formats.